Paul Rebillot's last talk

 by Paul Rebillot

-When Paul Rebillot was very ill, he strongly felt that he must give a talk — which he did, on 21 December 2009, to his long-time friend Melissa Kay and his caregiver, Lina, what he feels has been the essence of his work, his life,… himself.
+When Paul Rebillot was very ill, he strongly felt that he must give a talk — which he did, on 21 December 2009, to his long-time friend Melissa Kay and his caregiver, Lina, about what he felt had been the essence of his work, his life,… himself.
 This talk was recorded and Melissa Kay transcribed it soon after his death, on 11 February 2010.

 “I have been rehearsing this talk for the last three weeks, I think.
 I have not known why; I have no idea of what reason I have for doing it, but it seems to me that I find the house full of people who are waiting for this speech.
 From my conversation with you, Melissa, and with you, Lina, I find out that there is nobody here except the three of us, which is a surprise to me since I have the impression that the house are full of people.
 I have the impression that there are people who are listening to me, who are looking from around corners at me, who have pencils and pens ready to take down some sort of statement that I am about to make — and there is nobody here to take a statement.
 There is nobody here.
 And this is a surprise for me.
 I see people looking at me with great interest, eyes wide open — and yet, nobody's there.
 So I am curious why these people are looking at me, what they are expecting of me…